kataras/build-a-better-web-together/package-sessions.md

 This package is new and unique, if you will any bug or issue, please [post it here](https://github.com/kataras/iris/issues)

-Is unique as far as I know, because:

 - Cleans the temp memory when a sessions is iddle, and re-loccate it , fast, to the temp memory when it's necessary.
 Also most used/regular sessions are going front in the memory's list.